sarahob/job-finder/README.md

 ## Working locally with data

-To work locally to avoid CORS issues make a copy of the JSON returned from the SheSharp URL: https://shesharpnl.github.io/hackathon-2023.sourcestack-data/assets/sourcestack-data-global.json
+To work locally to avoid CORS issues go to the SheSharp URL: https://shesharpnl.github.io/hackathon-2023.sourcestack-data/assets/sourcestack-data-global.json

-Save the json to a file called `jobs.json` and save it in a `data` directory under the main `app` directory.
+and copy the json to the file called `jobs.json` in the `app/data`.

 The hook to fetch the data will use the local data when in development mode.